Choosing the Right Physical Therapist for You

 There are a variety of specialties within the profession.

 When I entered physical therapy school, I didn’t realize the variety of specialties and settings available within the profession.
 Within the APTA (governing association for PTs) alone, there are 10 board certified specialties.
 Everything from orthopaedics to wound management is included.
-You can see the full list on the ABPTS website.
 And this doesn’t even include the countless other certifications (manual, sports, chronic pain, etc.) you can get through different organizations.

 Here’s the path that most physical therapists took to earn their Doctorate of Physical Therapy (DPT):